smart-data-models/dataModel.RoboticIndustrialActivities/Piece/doc/spec.md

 ## List of properties

 - `address`: The mailing address  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `description`: A description of this item  - `id`: Unique identifier of the entity  - `location`:   - `manufacturabilityOnFlexEdge`:   - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `pieceID`: The Id of the piece  - `refPieceLocation`: Current location of a piece, on robot, on pallet, etc.  - `seeAlso`: list of uri pointing to additional resources about the item  - `sequenceNumber`: Indicates the position of the piece on a pallet  - `source`: A sequence of characters giving the original source of the entity data as a URL.
+This will usually be allocated by the storage platform.  - `description`: A description of this item  - `id`: Unique identifier of the entity  - `location`: Geojson reference to the item.
+It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `manufacturabilityOnFlexEdge`:   - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `pieceID`: The Id of the piece  - `refPieceLocation`: Current location of a piece, on robot, on pallet, etc.  - `seeAlso`: list of uri pointing to additional resources about the item  - `sequenceNumber`: Indicates the position of the piece on a pallet  - `source`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `status`: Indicates the current status of the item  - `timeEstimatedOnFlexEdge`: Number of seconds it is estimated to process the piece  - `type`: It has to be Piece.
 NGSI Entity type.  - `weight`: Indicates the weight off the item
 Required properties
 - `id`  - `type`  ## Data Model description of properties
 Sorted alphabetically (click for details)